Premkumarm2002/Weather-Monitoring-System/README.md

 I successfully developed a Real-Time Data Processing System for Weather Monitoring, fulfilling the project requirements.
 The application provides real-time updates, daily summaries, and alerts based on user-defined thresholds.
 Its modular structure and thorough testing ensure clarity, maintainability, and reliability.

----

-Feel free to modify any parts of this README to suit your preferences or project specifics!